“I map infinitely intricate worlds of (autistic) consciousness…”

 As a multidisciplinary artist, I explore processes of neurodivergent sensemaking.

-I use drawing, video, embroidery, costume, sound, and performance to challenge the pathologization of common traits and habits of neurodivergent people.
-Re-presenting embodied self-stimulatory behaviour (stimming), hyperfixation (monotropic attention tunnels), echolalia etc., as a tools for exploring the metaphysical, relational/processes of vibration, duration, and repetition.
+I use drawing, video, embroidery, costume, sound, and performance to challenge the pathologizing of common traits and characteristics of neurodivergent people.
+Reframing: embodied self-stimulatory behaviour (stimming), hyperfixation (‘monotropic’ attention tunnels), echolalia (verbalising sounds) etc. as tools for exploring relational/processual metaphysics, vibration, duration, and repetition.

 PATHWAYS:

-My art works are listed by Platform-A Gallery under Associate Artist, and I have exhibited my work nationally, with some of my work now held in private collections.
+I have exhibited my work nationally, with some of my work now held in private collections, and continually exploring new project opportunities.